tsmx/nodejs-tutorial/README.md

 docker run -p 3000:3000 --add-host=mongoservice:172.17.0.1 tsmx/nodejs-tutorial
 ```

 In order to let a Docker container communicate with local services like MongoDB you have to find out the Docker network bridge IP of your installation.
 In this tutorial the hostname alias `mongoservice` is used, read more about that [here](#mongodb-hostname-alias).
-By default `172.17.0.1` is used.
-Check out your bridge IP by executing `docker network inspect bridge | grep Gateway`.
+By default `172.17.0.1` is used as Docker's bridge IP.
+Check out your actual bridge IP by executing `docker network inspect bridge | grep Gateway`.
 For more details refer to the [Docker documentation on networking of standalone containers](https://docs.docker.com/network/network-tutorial-standalone/).

 ### Docker-Compose